-If you have some peaches in your kitchen slightly past their prime, try this Amazing Amaretto and Fresh Peach Frozen Greek Yogurt.
+If you have some peaches in your kitchen slightly past their prime, try this Amaretto and Peach Frozen Yogurt.
 If you don’t have any Amaretto in the house, no worries.
 It will still be completely delicious if you substitute almond extract!

 It tastes so good at the frozen yogurt shop.
 How do they make it taste so good?
 I’m suspicious.

-Ever since I’ve been making Greek yogurt at home, I’ve been on the hunt for a good yogurt ice cream recipe.
-Up to now, most of them were a disappointment–as in a weird texture.
+Since I started making Greek yogurt at home, I’ve been hunting for a good yogurt ice cream recipe.
+Until now, most of them were a disappointment–as in a weird texture.
 After several experiments, I’ve found a combination I like, and I think you will, too.

 The peaches are fresh–never cooked.